mosip/id-authentication/docs/design/registration/registration-windows-scanner-integration.md

+**Approach to integrate with Image Scanner in Windows OS**

-This document provides the detail about configuring of Image capturing service in Windows 10.
+This document provides the detail about configuring of Image capturing service in Windows 10 that will be used to integrate from Registration client application.

 There are three different set of services / libraries has been analyzed.
 1. Twain -
 2. WIA
 3. SANE – It works only in Linux version.
 Not in Windows.